Pfizer/BioNTech Covid Vaccine – Questions and Answers

 - dust or pollen

-In Gibraltar we will have a pre-screening survey for everyone before COVID-19 vaccination.
-This will determine suitability for the COVID-19 vaccine.
+In Gibraltar we have a pre-screening survey for everyone before COVID-19 vaccination.
+This helps determine suitability for the COVID-19 vaccine.

 The vaccination program will progress in stages, beginning with the most vulnerable: